Trusted WordPress tutorials, when you need them most.

 Choosing a search form theme

 You can disable and enable the different options using their toggles.
-The preview will update automatically as you make changes, so you can see what works best for your website.
+The preview will update automatically as you make changes so you can see what works best for your website.

 Depending on your layout and the kind of form you want to create, you may need to enable and disable some of the ‘Custom Styling’ settings.
 For example, if you want to create a form that searches by category, then click to enable the ‘Category Search’ toggle.

 After that, find the ‘Select Category’ field and type in each category that you want to include in the search results.
-For example, if you run an online store, then you may want to create forms that search specific product categories.

 If you want to allow visitors to filter their search results using factors like the author, post type, and tag, then you will need to click to enable the ‘Advanced Search’ toggle.